 48. A Burger King in Finland opened an in-store spa!
 It contained a sauna – of course! – as well as a flat-screen television, games consoles, and showers to rinse yourself off.
 What a way to clean up after your fast food!

 49. Wife carrying is a sport in Finland!
 Husbands carry their wives in a race to the finish line.
 Of course, any man-woman pair can take part.
 Competitors take it very, very seriously – in fact, there are a lot of rules!

 50. There’s a tradition in Finland known as Sleepy Head Day.
 On the 27th of July, everyone sleeps in.
 You have to be careful not to be the latest to wake up, though.
 If you are, your family will throw you in the nearest lake!

 Helsinki Facts for Kids

-The capital city Helsinki is a very popular tourist destination for families!
+The capital city Helsinki is a very popular tourist destination for families just 30km from the beautiful Nuuksio National Park!
 Here are some of the best facts about Helsinki for kids.